Detailed Guide to ServBay Directory Structure

 /Applications/ServBay/package

-This is where ServBay installs and manages all software packages.
-Each package is in its own directory, usually package_name/major_version/full_version
+This is the actual location where ServBay installs and manages all packages.
+Each package has its own directory, typically organized as package_name/major_version/full_version

 .

-Important: In each package’s major version directory (e.g., /Applications/ServBay/package/php/8.3
+Important: Each package major version directory (e.g., /Applications/ServBay/package/php/8.3

-symlink pointing to the currently active or latest minor version.
-Do not delete or change this current
+symlink to the current or latest minor version full directory.
+Do NOT manually delete or modify the current

 )